A Star Is Born (1937 film): Home media

 The film was released on Blu-ray in the US by Kino Lorber Inc. in February 2012, featuring an edition authorized by the estate of David O. Selznick from the collection of George Eastman House.

-A second Blu-ray from Warner Archive Collection was released in March 2022 with a 4K restoration from the aforementioned original 35MM nitrate technicolor negative.
+A second Blu-ray from Warner Archive Collection was released in March 2022 with a exclusive 4K restoration from the aforementioned original 35mm nitrate Technicolor negative.
 That release contains the original trailer plus Merrie Melodies cartoon A Star Is Hatched (since Turner Entertainment currently owns the distribution rights for this bonus cartoon feature which was part of pre-August 1948 Warner Bros.
 Cartoons library under United Artists' shares such as Associated Artists Productions catalogue), and the live-action shorts Mal Hallett & His Orchestra, Taking the Count and Alibi Mark.
 In addition, two radio Lux Radio Theater broadcasts from 1937 and 1942 are included.
 Janet Gaynor reprised her role in the 1937 broadcast, and the 1942 broadcast featured Judy Garland who played Esther in the 1954 musical adaption.